-Adam Stone, (Dr. Laura-Ann Petitto, Advisor), successfully defended his dissertation, "Neural Systems for Infant Sensitivity to Rhythmic-Temporal Patterning" on June 5, 2017.
+Dissertation: “Neural Systems for Infant Sensitivity to Rhythmic-Temporal Patterning"

-- Stone is the first student on the W. M. Keck Foundation (Petitto, PI; “Seeing the Rhythmic Temporal Beats of Human Language”) and NSF INSPIRE (Petitto, PI; “The RAVE Revolution for Children with Minimal Language Experience”, IIS-1547178) grants to defend his dissertation!
+While in PEN, Dr. Stone served on two prestigious grant-funded research projects: The W. M. Keck Foundation (Petitto, PI; “Seeing the Rhythmic Temporal Beats of Human Language”) and NSF INSPIRE (Petitto, PI; “The RAVE Revolution for Children with Minimal Language Experience”, IIS-1547178).